Burning the bridge at Lick Creek

 8 NOVEMBER 1861

 The Unionists find several Confederate soldiers camping under the bridge and immediately take them into custody.
-The burners make quick work of firing the bridge.
-Other bridge burners force their captives to swear an oath to the Union and promise not to tell what they have witnessed that night, then releases them.
+The burners make quick work of firing the bridge, while others bridge burners force the guards to swear an oath to the Union and promise not to tell what they have witnessed that night, then releases them.
 They do not keep their word.

 Confederate authorities are livid at this guerrilla action from the Unionists of Northeast Tennessee, and they quickly strike back.
-Within hours of the bridge burning, the Rebels capture several bridge burners, including Alex Haun, aged 40, Jacob Harmon, 43, and his son Henry Harmon, 22.
-A Confederate court-martial at Knoxville finds these men guilty of treason for participating in the burning of the Lick Creek Bridge.
+Within hours of the bridge burning, the Rebels capture several bridge burners, including Alex Haun, aged 40, Jacob Harmon, 43, and his son Henry Harmon, 22, and throw them into the jail at Knoxville.

 10 DECEMBER 1861

-From the Knoxville jail, Alex Haun corresponds with his wife, Elizabeth Cobble Haun, trying desperately to prepare her for life without him and how to support herself and their children.
+A Confederate court-martial at Knoxville finds Haun guilty of treason for participating in the burning of the Lick Creek Bridge.
+From the jail, Alex Haun corresponds with his wife, Elizabeth Cobble Haun, trying desperately to prepare her for life without him and how to support herself and their children.

 11 DECEMBER 1861